 ‘Please, ma’am, she will speak out if she’s not afraid,’ Sally would say when little Rie had cried herself to sleep, after being punished for some childish deceit.

 ‘Not afraid!’ the mistress would repeat.
 ‘How you talk, Sally!
-I punish her to make her afraid of doing anything else but speak out.’
+I punish her for making her afraid of doing anything else but speak out.’

 ‘But, ma’am, consider her bringing up,’ said Sally, ‘and don’t look for too much at first.’